Adobe Flash Player: Security

 Adobe security bulletins and advisories announce security updates, but Adobe Flash Player release notes do not disclose the security issues addressed when a release closes security holes, making it difficult to evaluate the urgency of a particular update.
 A version test page allows the user to check if the latest version is installed, and uninstallers may be used to ensure that old-version plugins have been uninstalled from all installed browsers.

 In February 2010, Adobe officially apologized for not fixing a known vulnerability for over a year.
 In June 2010 Adobe announced a "critical vulnerability" in recent versions, saying there are reports that this vulnerability is being actively exploited in the wild against both Adobe Flash Player, and Adobe Reader and Acrobat.
 Later, in October 2010, Adobe announced another critical vulnerability, this time also affecting Android-based mobile devices.
 Android users have been recommended to disable Flash or make it only on demand.
 Subsequent security vulnerabilities also exposed Android users, such as the two critical vulnerabilities published in February 2013 or the four critical vulnerabilities published in March 2013, all of which could lead to arbitrary code execution.

 Symantec's Internet Security Threat Report states that a remote code execution in Adobe Reader and Flash Player was the second most attacked vulnerability in 2009.
 The same report also recommended using browser extensions to disable Flash Player usage on untrusted websites.
-McAfee predicted that Adobe software, especially Reader and Flash, would be primary target for attacks in 2010.
+McAfee predicted that Adobe software, especially Reader and Flash, would be the primary target for attacks in 2010.
 Adobe applications had become, at least at some point, the most popular client-software targets for attackers during the last quarter of 2009.
 The Kaspersky Security Network published statistics for the third quarter of 2012 showing that 47.5% of its users were affected by one or more critical vulnerabilities.
 The report also highlighted that "Flash Player vulnerabilities enable cybercriminals to bypass security systems integrated into the application."

-Steve Jobs criticized the security of Flash Player, noting that "Symantec recently highlighted Flash for having one of the worst security records in 2009".
+Steve Jobs criticized the security of Flash Player, noting that "Symantec recently highlighted Flash for having one of the worst security records in 2009."
 Adobe responded by pointing out that "the Symantec Global Internet Threat Report for 2009, found that Flash Player had the second lowest number of vulnerabilities of all Internet technologies listed (which included both web plug-ins and browsers)."